 Better understand your ideal customer so that you can target the right people at the right time.

-Build once but use multiple times.
-Your Customer Profile is the foundation for all your tactical marketing and sales strategies.
+Build once, use multiple times.
+Customer profiles are the foundation of your marketing & sales strategies.

 Part 2 Why Customer Profiles Are Important